-Recoverability of Exploration and Evaluation Asset
+Carrying Value of Exploration and Evaluation Assets

+Key audit matter

+How the matter was addressed in our audit

+As at 31 December 2024, the carrying value of exploration and expenditure asset is significant to the financial statements.

+The Group's accounting policies and significant judgements applied to capitalised exploration and evaluation expenditure are detailed in Note 6 of the Financial Report.

+In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources ('AASB 6'), the recoverability of exploration and evaluation expenditure requires significant judgement by management in determining whether there are any facts and circumstances that exist to suggest the carrying amount of this asset may exceed its recoverable amount.
+As a result, this is considered a key audit matter.

-Key audit matter How the matter was addressed in our audit As at 31 December 2022, we note the carrying value of exploration and expenditure asset is significant to the Our audit procedures in respect of this are included but were not limited to the following: financial statements.
-As a result, we considered it necessary to assess whether any facts or circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.
-Obtaining a schedule of the assets of interest held by the Group and assessing whether the rights to tenure of those areas of interest remain current at balance date; Judgement is applied in determining the treatment of exploration expenditure in accordance with International Financial Reporting Standards ("IFRS 6") Exploration and Evaluation of Mineral Resources .
-In particular: Considering the status of ongoing exploration programmes in the respective areas of interest by holding discussions with management, and reviewing the Group's exploration budgets, ASX announcements and director's minutes; Whether the conditions for capitalisation are satisfied; Considering whether any such areas of interest had reached a stage where a • Which elements of exploration and evaluation expenditure qualify for recognition; and reasonable assessment of economically recoverable reserves existed; • Whether facts and circumstances indicate that the exploration and evaluation assets should best tested for impairment.
-Considering whether any facts of circumstances existed to suggest impairment testing was required; and Assessing the adequacy of the related disclosure of the Financial Report.
+Our audit procedures in respect of this are included but were not limited to the following:

+- Assessing whether rights to tenure of the Group's area of interest remained current at balance date; - Considering the status of the ongoing exploration programmes by holding discussions with management, and reviewing the Group's exploration budgets, ASX announcements and director's minutes; - Considering whether the area of interest had reached a stage where a reasonable assessment of economically recoverable reserves existed; - Considering whether any facts or circumstances existed to suggest impairment testing was required; and - Assessing the adequacy of the related disclosure of the Financial Report.